Snow goose: Description

 The snow goose has two color plumage morphs, white (snow) or gray/blue (blue), thus the common description as "snows" and "blues".
-White-morph birds are white except for black wing tips, but blue-morph geese have bluish-gray plumage replacing the white except on the head, neck and tail tip.
+White-morph birds are white except for black wing tips, but blue-morph geese have bluish-gray plumage replacing the white except on the head, neck, and tail tip.
 The immature blue phase is drab or slate-gray with little to no white on the head, neck, or belly.
-Both snow and blue phases have rose-red feet and legs, and pink bills with black tomia ("cutting edges"), giving them a black "grin patch".
+Both snow and blue phases have rose-red feet and legs and pink bills with black tomia ("cutting edges"), giving them a black "grin patch".
+These colors distinguish the species from white domesticated geese.
 The colors are not as bright on the feet, legs, and bill of immature birds.
-The head can be stained rusty-brown from minerals in the soil where they feed.
+The head can be stained rusty brown from minerals in the soil where they feed.
 They are very vocal and can often be heard from more than a mile away.

-White- and blue-morph birds interbreed and the offspring may be of either morph.
+White- and blue-morph birds interbreed, and the offspring may be of either morph.
 These two colors of geese were once thought to be separate species; since they interbreed and are found together throughout their ranges, they are now considered two color phases of the same species.
 The color phases are genetically controlled.
-The dark phase results from a single dominant gene and the white phase is homozygous recessive.
-When choosing a mate, young birds will most often select a mate that resembles their parents' coloring.
-If the birds were hatched into a mixed pair, they will mate with either color phase.
+The dark phase results from a single dominant gene, and the white phase is homozygous recessive.
+When choosing a mate, young birds most often select a mate that resembles their parents' coloring.
+If the birds were hatched into a mixed pair, they mate with either color phase.

 The species is divided into two subspecies on the basis of size and geography.
 Size overlap has caused some to question the division.
 The smaller subspecies, the lesser snow goose (C. c. caerulescens), lives from central northern Canada to the Bering Straits area.
-The lesser snow goose stands 64 to 79 cm tall and weighs 2.05 to 2.7 kg.
+The lesser snow goose stands 64 to 79 cm tall and weighs 2.05 to 2.70 kg.
 The larger subspecies, the greater snow goose (C. c. atlanticus), nests in northeastern Canada.
 It averages about 3.2 kg and 79 cm, but can weigh up to 4.5 kg.
 The wingspan for both subspecies ranges from 135 to 165 cm.